Metalenz/InfiltrateRRule.jl/README.md

 f(a,b) = a^2 + b^2
 ```

-`Zygote.jl` can easily differentiate through this function which comprises only functions for which we have exisitng `rrule`s.
+`Zygote.jl` can easily differentiate this since it comprises only functions for which we have exisitng `rrule`s.
 Crucially, we do not need to write a custom `rrule`.
 In spite of this, it could be useful to inspect the differential passed *into* `f`, or perhaps verify that the returned value from the pullback matches what we expect among other calculations around the pullback.

 `Infiltrator.jl` is one tool for doing this type of inspection: by inserting an `@infiltrator` line into our code.
 When the `@infiltrator` line is reached, execution halts and an interactive REPL is opened at that line.